Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/Security/SSRF-Protection.md

 ### Domain allow and block lists

-The `allowedDomains` and `blockedDomains` settings work alongside whichever protection level you choose.
+The lists have different effects at each protection level:

-- **`allowedDomains`** - When set at MEDIUM level, only these domains (and their subdomains) are permitted in addition to the default public-internet access.
-At MAX level, this is the exclusive list of permitted domains (no subdomain matching).
+- **`allowedDomains`**: In MEDIUM, a non-empty list restricts access to those domains and their subdomains, subject to the other MEDIUM checks.
+It does not preserve unrestricted public-internet access.
+In MAX, hosts must match an entry exactly.
-- **`blockedDomains`** - Domains to always deny, regardless of level.
-Uses exact matching - blocking `example.com` will not block `sub.example.com`.
+- **`blockedDomains`**: Consulted in MEDIUM only, using exact host matching.
+Blocking `example.com` does not block `sub.example.com`.
+OFF bypasses these checks; MAX uses the allowlist.